crypt2lo0k/FlaskProject_SimpleMarket/README.md

-This is a Git Readme
+This is simple tutorial project from JimShade Coding..